Joseph Rosenberg

-Early Years
+Early years

 Joseph Rosenberg was born in Hungary, immigrated to the US (Cleveland, Ohio), age six.
 After studying engineering at Case School of Applied Science and graduating from Yale University (class of 1903), he was a surveyor of an ill-fated Mexican railroad construction venture, attempted a mining career in Arizona, and rode a horse 275 miles from Goldfield, Nevada, to Chloride, Arizona, in search of a job.
 This lone open-country ride, in which Indians ferried him across the Colorado River while the horse swam at the end of a rope, took two weeks.
 The trip was prolonged for two days because he was asked to stay by a family he met in his travels, who had not seen anyone for three months.
 After seven unsuccessful years of engineering, Rosenberg was hired by the Arizona Central Bank (Kingman, Arizona with a branch in Chloride) in 1910.
 In 1926 he joined Los Angeles Merchants National Bank.
 When Merchants was absorbed by Bank of America, Rosenberg became a vice president.
 With most banks skeptical about the movie industry as it tried to become big business, Bank of America financed many studio loans.
 The job of evaluating producers and movies fell to Rosenberg, who had total responsibility for approving movie lending.

 Walt Disney

 Midway through making Snow White and the Seven Dwarfs, Walt Disney, after spending $1.25 million, needed another $250,000 to complete the film.
 Disney ran a rough cut for Rosenberg, who sat impassively during the showing.
 Then Rosenberg turned to the worried Disney and said, “Walt, that thing is going to make a hatful of money” and approved the loan.

 In April 1941, work on The Adventures of Ichabod and Mr. Toad had begun as animators and writers had come off from Bambi, which was nearly complete.
 When the Disney animators' strike was finished in October 1941, Rosenberg issued an ultimatum in which he would permit an absolute loan limit of $3.5 million, and in return, he ordered the studio to restrict itself to producing animation shorts and to finish features already in production—Dumbo, Bambi, and The Adventures of Ichabod and Mr. Toad—but no other feature film would begin work until they had been released and earned back their costs.
 In response, the studio's feature film production, including early versions of Alice in Wonderland and Lady and the Tramp, were heavily scaled back while The Adventures of Ichabod and Mr. Toad was kept in production as animation work had already begun.
 However, after reviewing the animation footage, Disney decided to shelve the project deciding that "the quality was too far below the standard necessary to be successful on the market."

+Similarly, Rosenberg would later urge Walter Lantz, creator of Woody Woodpecker, to temporarily close his studio in 1949 due to Lantz's financial struggles with distributor United Artists.
+Once Lantz's loans were reduced, his studio would reopen in 1950.